ArijitS21-IUT/ArijitS21-IUT/README.md

 # 👋 Hi, I'm Arijit Sengupta

 Welcome to my GitHub profile!
 I'm a passionate **B.Tech Computer Science and Engineering** student at **ICFAI University, Tripura (2021-2025)**, exploring the world of technology and innovation.
-With a knack for building user-centric web applications and experience in Frontend Development, I aim to craft impactful solutions.
+With a knack for building user-centric web applications and experience in Full Stack Development, I aim to craft impactful solutions.

 ---